ERASMUS OutgoingMobility Grant Amounts

 - Stays over 209 days: 7 months flat

-(1 month = 30 days; except for stays ending on february 28 or 29)
+(1 month = 30 days; except for stays ending on the last day of february)

-ERASMUS scholarship holders receive a range of organisational help.
+Erasmus scholarship holders receive a range of organisational help.
 Students do not need to apply individually to the partner university; the programme representative from Heidelberg University will register students on their behalf.
 Within the weeks following registration, the host university will contact the scholarship holder and send them various information.
-Accommodation is often offered in halls of residence and specific language courses and orientation events are organised for ERASMUS scholarship holders.
+Accommodation is often offered in halls of residence and specific language courses and orientation events are organised for Erasmus scholarship holders.

 - Students and graduates who are studying abroad with children